 “Yeah, yeah that’s obvious though.”

-“Jessica Charlotte Braddock.”
+“Jessica Persephone Braddock.”

 I stick my tongue out at him and we join our class, standing in front of a bucket.
 Inside are slabs of meat, crawling with maggots.
 I wrinkle my nose up at them- I’ve never been one for slime.
 Kettleburn claps his hands and we fall into a hush of quiet.
 “Right.
-So, today is very important, it’s the start of your coursework part of you NEWT.
+So, today is very important, it’s the start of your coursework part of the NEWT.
 These worms -”

 “Don’t tell me we’re looking after maggots for the next three months.”
 Andrew Madden groans behind me and I can’t help but sympathise.
 We’re all of age, we should be allowed to deal with actually dangerous, and interesting, creatures by now.
 James rolls his eyes.
 Professor Kettleburn continues.
 “No, I do have a little faith in some of you.
 The maggots need to be cleaned off of the food for what you will be studying.
 A Three Headed Dog.”
 I gasp, then blush before realising that I’m not the only one to do this.
 I exchange an excited glance with James, who whispers to me “The monster from all our games come to reality.”